Madrapps/EyeDropper/README.md

 # EyeDropper
-An android library to pick colors from any image loaded in an ImageView
+An android library to pick colors from any image loaded in an ImageView or anything drawn on a Custom View